 Glenn Seagraves, Chief Financial Officer, has held Financial and Operational leadership positions in diverse industries in both the for profit and nonprofit sectors.
 He brings the combination of Fortune 500 experience coupled with an entrepreneurial spirit from mid-sized enterprises.
 Mr. Seagraves holds a B.S. degree in Business Administration from Drexel University and has passed the Certified Public Accountant (CPA) Examination.

 Daniel Hart, Chief Operating Officer, thinks that it is a great feeling to be working alongside such an awesome team that’s so strongly dedicated to the Independent Living Movement and Disability Rights.
 He graduated from Peirce College and was the Director of IT for 13 years.
 He says he is never happier than when he can look at a problem and find a solution to make life a little easier.
-When he is away from his desk, you’ll probably find him spending time with his family or relaxing with a tasty beer.
+When he is away from his desk, you’ll probably find him spending time with his family.

 Fermina Maddox, Executive Director, Liberty Resources Home Choices, was born from two military veterans and learned early the importance of freedom and the value of making a difference.
 These values laid the foundation for an unlimited future of service.
 Fermina is a graduate of Bloomsburg University with a BA in Sociology.
 She has worked at Liberty Resources for eleven years.
 Fermina initially worked at Liberty Resources as a Support Coordinator and elevated to a manager of Home and Community Based Services; with her oversight, she not only managed Support Coordinators but their caseloads.
 Fermina Maddox is now the Executive Director of Liberty Resources Home Choices.
 Through her strategic guidance, righteous direction, and prevailing passion of caring for the aging and physically disabled, she has brought the company to the forefront of the home care industry.
 Liberty Resources Home Choices is one of the largest non-medical home care agencies within Philadelphia.
 Fermina strives to help each Consumer feel the freedom of independent living while having immediate access to quality care.
 Fermina Maddox is viewed by her team as compassionate, knowledgeable and a trailblazer.
 Her values are also demonstrated with the most important person in her life, her daughter.